Fenichel's CURRENT TOPICS IN PSYCHOLOGY (Non-Frame Version)

 Computerized Cognitive Behavior Therapies – A presentation by British psychologist/author Kate Cavanagh, introducing the research and software applications which have proven to be both clinically and cost effective, so much so that some are prescribed as the preferred treatment modality under the UK's Health system.
 (Fenichel)

 It's not merely a 'stream', argues a cognitive scientist in this NY Times piece.
 It is perhaps more of 'rhythm'.
 Closely related to to the old and new notions of 'mindfulness', and now impacted by relatively new human experience - E.g., 'multi-tasking', short-form 'texting', and distraction-on-demand - here's a contemporary re-framing of our notions of 'consciousness'.
 (NY Times, May 2015)

 Depression Facts, Symptoms, & Treatment

-Here you can find information about the various types of depression and treatment, along with access to support groups, chat, and self-assessment tools.
+Here you can find information about the various types of depression, mood disorders and treatment, along with access to support groups, chat, and self-assessment tools.
 Available en español.
 (DBSA)